About this course

 If you successfully complete the first year of study you will gain a level 3 Diploma qualification.
 In order to progress to the second year you will need to pass the first year of study.

-- 5 GCSEs grades 9-4/A*-C (including English, maths and preferably science), OR
+- 5 GCSEs grade 4/C or above (including English, maths and preferably science)

-- Level 2 in Art & Design, Hairdressing or Beauty Therapy (with GCSE English and science grade 9-4/A*-C)
+- Level 2 in Art & Design, Beauty or Hairdressing (with GCSE English and science grade 4/C or above)

 You will be required to attend an interview at the College prior to enrolling onto this course.